bkor-git/AD-Project/README.md

 ## Code
 Write explanation about the code here!!!
 ### Contributing
-We welcome contributions from the community to make AD-Project even more awesome!
+We welcome contributions from the community to make this project even more awesome!
 Here's how you can contribute:
 ### Bug Reports
 If you find any bugs or issues, please send an email and provide detailed information about the problem.